5 ways to add value to your teens’ allowance

 An important starting point about a budget is being able to keep track of where your money is going.
 With DBS PayLah!, you can teach your teens to take note of their spending habits from a young age - as the app will do that for you.

 That way, at the end of each week, you and your teen can spend time reviewing their expenditure.
 Besides recess, are they spending more on stationery, sweet treats like bubble tea, or meals outside?
 If they have leftover funds, would they prefer to spend it or set it aside for their end-of-year overseas trip?

 There are many meaningful conversations you could have with them about money, budgeting and saving when both of you are aware about spending habits.
 If you notice anything out of the ordinary - for instance, a lot of expenditure on fast food - there is the possibility of finding out early and intervening before unhealthy habits form.

 3. Get more out of daily expenditure

 More and more merchants - from food courts to public transport operators - are using DBS PayLah! as one of their modes of payment.
 Every dollar is precious - why not stretch it with good deals through the Paylah! app?
-For instance, your teen can get up to S$3 off movie tickets at Golden Village - and even get popcorn at a discount - just by booking tickets via the DBS PayLah! mobile app.
+For instance, your teen can get up to S$3 off movie tickets at Golden Village – and even get discounted combos with popcorn and drinks – just by booking tickets via the DBS PayLah! mobile app.

 The beginning of the month rolls around and there are bills to pay - such as tuition fees.
 Or sometimes you need your teen to run an errand which requires a larger-than-usual amount of cash.
 With DBS PayLah!, you will not have to worry about cash going missing as it’s safely in your teen’s digital wallet.